boonya/ts-monorepo-playground/README.md

-# Monorepo release test
+# [WIP !!!]
+Monorepo release test

 ## Prepare Release

-If you create a branch called `release/*` with `main` branch as a target it will automatically trigger [release workflow](.github/workflows/release.yml).
+If you create a PR from the branch called `release/*` with `main` branch as a target it will automatically trigger [prepare-release workflow](.github/workflows/prepare-release.yml).

 ```mermaid
 flowchart LR